Plain-English translation of NCT05724173 on ClinicalTrials.gov ↗ · Source last updated · Translation generated · How we translate trials

 You likely don't qualify if…

-You would undergo surgery to have the BrainGate2 sensor implanted in your brain's speech area.
-After recovery, you would work with the research team at regular visits to learn how to use the system to control computers or communication devices by thinking about speech movements.
-The study lasts at least 15 months and involves ongoing training and monitoring to track how well the system works for you.
+If you qualify, you would undergo brain surgery to place the small BrainGate2 sensor in the speech-control area of your brain.
+After implantation, you would work with the research team during regular visits to learn how to use the device—essentially teaching the computer to understand your brain signals so it can translate them into spoken words or text.
+The study lasts at least 15 months, during which you'll work closely with the research team to develop and refine how the implant works for you.

 United States